idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 The difference here is that we are canceling the `Sized` requirement by using a negative bound `?Sized`, so we can substitute a trait name for the type variable `T`.
 If `T` is substituted with a trait name, the return type would be an `Option` of trait object.

-What about internal implementation?
-We need a way to somehow get a pointer to the virtual table corresponding to the implementation of trait substituted to type variable `T` for the type which we "know" by another trait object (let's call it `Plugin` trait, it will be a trait every plugin will be implementing).
-The idea here is that by using a dynamic dispatch, we can "ask" the type itself to provide its implementation for the given trait `T`.
+What about the internal implementation?
+We need a way to somehow get a pointer to the virtual table.
+This virtual table must correspond to the implementation of trait substituted for `T`.
+The idea here is that by using a dynamic dispatch on a common interface `Plugin`, we can "ask" the type itself to provide its implementation for the given trait `T`.

-The plan is to create a function on a trait that given target trait type `T` will return a trait object `&T` for the type of `Self`.
-I was about to call this function [`QueryInterface`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682521(v=vs.85).aspx)[^5], but decided to keep the same name as for the "public API" function, with two underscores as a prefix:
+The plan is to create a function on a trait that the given target trait type `T` will return a trait object `&T`.
+I was about to call this function [`QueryInterface`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682521(v=vs.85).aspx)[^5], but decided to use a different name:

 ```rust
 pub trait Plugin {